 Prior to becoming a lawyer, Andy earned his Bachelor’s Degree and MBA from the University of South Carolina and worked as a sales representative with a supply chain automation software company.
 He attended law school at Stetson University’s College of Law in St. Petersburg, Florida.
 After completing law school he settled in Charlotte and has practiced with Hedrick Gardner since 2007.

 Andy is a member of the North Carolina State Bar, South Carolina State Bar, the North Carolina Association of Defense Attorneys, and the Defense Research Institute.
 Since 2007 he has served as a pro bono attorney for the Council for Children’s Rights and was identified by Super Lawyers Magazine®, as a North Carolina Rising Star attorney in 2013, 2014, 2015, 2016, and 2017.
-He was selected by his peers for inclusion in The Best Lawyers in America© 2021 in the field of Personal Injury Litigation – Defendants.
+He has been selected by his peers for inclusion in The Best Lawyers in America© in the field of Personal Injury Litigation – Defendants in 2021-2023.

-Outside of work, Andy enjoys DIY home renovation and remodeling projects.
-“If I were not a lawyer I would probably be working as a carpenter, plumber, or electrician,” he said.
-When not working, or working on a remodeling project, Andy is most happy taking walks or playing in the backyard with his wife Larissa, son Stephen, and dog Charlie.
+Outside of work, Andy enjoys hiking in the Blue Ridge Mountains, DIY home renovations, and woodworking projects.
+“If I were not a lawyer I would probably be working as a carpenter or cabinet maker, ” he said.
+Andy also enjoys time practicing Taekwondo with his son Stephen.

 PROFESSIONAL AND CIVIC INVOLVEMENT:

 - Florida State Bar (inactive)